Last updated on February 23rd, 2023 at 02:44 pm

 When I was seriously considering following my dream at the age of 30 to leave the medical field and cook as a profession, a friend gave me this book for my birthday.

-I know what you’re thinking: “Oh, that’s because she’s from New Orleans, Louisiana and Emeril is famous from cooking in New Orleans.”
+I know what you’re thinking: “Oh, that’s because she’s from New Orleans, Louisiana and Emeril is famous for cooking in New Orleans.”

 Yep.
 And he’s damn good.